wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 The data that we needed to serve lived in Databricks, and we needed to find a way to make it available to the API in a secure, cost efficient and scalable manner.

-The response time for the API didn't need to be too fast, with up to 5 seconds being acceptable performance .We decided to test serving the data directly form the Databricks SQL warehouse.
+The response time for the API didn't need to be too fast, with up to 5 seconds being acceptable performance, so we decided to test serving the data directly form the Databricks SQL warehouse.

-In this post we test the SQL Warehouse to see if it can sustain a high load concurrent queries.
-We review its capacity to scale and cost.
+This post is an investigation of Databricks' SQL Warehouse for a high load of concurrent queries where we review its capacity to scale and the cost.

 ## Methodology

-This is the methodology used to run the tests:
+This is the methodology used to run the experiment:

 1. Create a baseline.